p2pu/how-to-talk-about-race/modules/privilege/_posts/2000-01-04-reflection.md

 Review and practice what you learned in this module by completing the following:

-* Watch ["What Is Systemic Racism?"](https://www.raceforward.org/videos/systemic-racism), an 8-part short video series that shows how racism shows up across American institutions and society.
+* Watch ["What Is Systemic Racism?"](https://www.raceforward.org/videos/systemic-racism), an 8-part short-video series that shows how racism shows up across American institutions and society.
+* Write a 1–2 sentence definition for the following 8 concepts covered in the videos: Wealth Gap, Employment, Housing Discrimination, Government Surveillance, Incarceration, Drug Arrests, Immigration Arrests, Infant Mortality